 In the rhetorical analysis essay, you’ll have to write about the writing.
 You would think it is something complicated, but our article is ready to help.
 This type of writing assignment requires you to disrupt phrases and words of the author in order to find out the real sense.
 In such a way, you’ll distinguish the unique writing style of the author.
 It will be possible to define strategies which he used to interact with the reader.
 Only with the help of his own style combined, he can get a reaction.
 Persuasive methods also matter in creating an impression.

 If you have to write a rhetorical analysis essay, you will analyze the speeches of politicians, artists or other influential figures.
 You may use their citations.
 If you have to analyze the text, find out its strategies, and give an explanation:

 - How do all of the parts of the persuasive phrases work together?

 - Do they have the right effect on target audience?

-How to Start a Rhetorical Analysis Essay: Preparation Stage
+How to Write a Rhetorical Analysis Essay: Preparation Stage

 If you want to succeed with your rhetorical analysis essay on the exam, the efficient preparation is needed.
 AP exam always has strict time limits.
 That’s why a well-conducted preparation can ensure high test score.
 Don’t waste your time on just reading.
 Take the notes!
 You have not much time for reading.
 It’s important to allocate time for analyzing before writing.
 If you take notes from the very beginning of your reading, it can significantly simplify the presence of analysis.
 Try to keep in mind such questions as: